stayintarkov/StayInTarkov.Client/README.md

 * 99% of the original core and single-player functionality completed by SPT-Aki teams.
 There are licenses pertaining to them within this source

-* Paulov's work is unlicensed.
-Unlicensed does not allow any unauthorized or commericial use of Paulov's work.
-Credit must be provided.

-* SIT team's work is MIT licensed

 * [RevenantX LiteNetLib](https://github.com/RevenantX/LiteNetLib) is MIT licensed

 * [DrakiaXYZ](https://github.com/DrakiaXYZ/) projects contain the MIT License (as of 1.10, Drakia's projects are no longer embedded)